DashWare alternative

 Platform and maintenance

 DashWare runs only on Windows and has not received meaningful updates since GoPro acquired it.
-Overspeed runs in any modern browser on Mac or Windows and is actively developed.
-There is nothing to install and nothing to keep patched.
+Overspeed is a native app for both Mac and Windows and is actively developed, with regular updates that keep it current.

 Output and editing workflow